tragle/ragle.io/articles/4-post-mortem.md

   <figcaption>Prairie, with buzzard</figcaption>
 </figure>

 After the funeral, my sister and I visited the old house in Aledo, where my grandparents lived for many years.
 As a child I felt at home in this place — the old stone house, the sagging barn, surrounded by a sea of pastures and wild grassland — but now the house sat uninhabited, bereft of life, like a corpse.
-I felt only a superficial connection to this once-familiar place, just I felt only a superficial connection to the body in the casket earlier that day.
+I felt only a superficial connection to this once-familiar place, just as I felt only a superficial connection to the body in the casket earlier that day.

 Wandering the grounds, I encountered a 3-foot long snakeskin, dry and brittle but fully intact.
 I took it, thankful for the good omen.